August Wilson Monologue Competition

 A monologue is a speech presented by a single character set within the context of a play.

-August Wilson Monologue Competition participants are required to select a monologue from the National August Wilson Monologue Competition compendium, which will be available on our website in the coming months.
+August Wilson Monologue Competition participants are required to select a monologue from the current National August Wilson Monologue Competition compendium.
 Original monologues or monologues by other playwrights may not be performed.
 We encourage you to choose a couple of monologues that pique your interest and invest in reading the full plays so that you have a richer understanding of the characters and the story.
 It is important for an actor to play to his or her strengths, so explore and find a monologue that really speaks to you, connects to your heart, and to your own experiences and/or imagination in some way.
 Then decide which one is right for you, and have fun creating and portraying the character’s story.

 We encourage you to attend our Introductory Workshops for more advice on picking the right monologue for you.